tuvokki/tuvokki.github.com/_posts/2015-05-23-Welcome-Once-Again.md

 ---
 layout: post
-title: Running Down the Hill
+title: Welcome once Again
 ---

 So, this is what I wrote some time ago.
 Noone ever read it, even I forgot about it minutes after writing it.
 Furthermore, most of the things written here are not valid anymore.

 I still haven't created a decent to-do-list app.
 The tournamentsoftware hit production at some point in time, but never really took off.
 And the picture project was a solution for a niche that never existed.

 ####Anyway, here's the post of JAN 26TH, 2012